 Law firms require unique accounting software that does more than general bookkeeping.
-Law firm bookkeeping software also must handle client trust accounts (CTAs), including interest on lawyers’ trust accounts (IOLTAs).
-In addition, time and expenses need to be meticulously tracked by client and matter to bill the client accurately.
-We reviewed numerous accounting software options to identify the best all-in-one solutions, as well as some law firm integrations for popular bookkeeping programs.
+Law firm bookkeeping software also must handle client trust accounts (CTAs), including interest on lawyers’ trust accounts (IOLTAs) They have to track time and expenses spent on cases meticulously and maintain detailed records to properly bill the client.
+Legal accounting software is designed to help lawyers manage their revenue efficiently, improve their billing process, and gain valuable insight into their financial health.
+We reviewed numerous accounting software options to identify the best all-in-one solutions as well as some law firm integrations for popular bookkeeping programs.

-- CosmoLex: Best for law firms wanting an all-in-one cloud-based accounting and practice management solution
+- CosmoLex: Best for law firms that want an all-in-one cloud-based accounting and practice management solution

-- LeanLaw: Best law firm integration for QuickBooks Online users
+- LeanLaw: Best legal accounting software integration for QuickBooks Online user

 - Zola Suite: Best for law firms seeking a less expensive all-in-one cloud-based solution

 - Trust accounting: The software must provide a way to track both aggregate client funds in your client trust account and the amount of those funds owed to each client.
-The software also must provide a list of trust transactions by client.
-Finally, you should be able to perform a triple reconciliation easily between the client trust account, client ledgers, and bank statement.
+The software also must provide a list of trust transactions separated by the client.
+Finally, you should be able to perform a triple reconciliation between the client trust account, client ledgers, and bank statement easily.

 - Practice management: You also might like practice management features integrated with your accounting and billing systems.
 Common features include client portals, secure communications, document management, calendars with integrated time tracking, and matter dashboards with links to all relevant parties, documents, time, expenses, and invoices.